marcelduin/Micrio.Blogpost.wasm-v3/README.md

 2. Check if I need to request another frame (based on whether all required tiles are loaded, or there is a camera animation running);
 3. If a new frame is required, request one and `GOTO 1`.

-This makes total sense-- you don't want to have an ever-running animation loop when there's no updates to draw.
+This makes total sense-- you don't want to have an ever-running animation loop when there are no updates to draw.
 But also, you don't want to do the *actual drawing on your screen* before requesting your next frame, since that takes a few valuable milliseconds extra.

 So in WebAssembly, I made a `.shouldRequest()` function, which firstly did the pre-work required for the rendering, returning a `true` or `false` for whether JavaScript should ask for a next frame or not.